mit-crpg/OpenMOC/docs/source/releasenotes/notes_0.1.1.rst

 release, OpenMOC has been tested on a variety of Linux distributions as well as Mac OS X. However, it has not been tested yet on any releases of Microsoft Windows.
-Memory requirements will vary depending on the size of the problem at hand (mostly on the number of flat source regions and the level of track discretization).
+Memory requirements will vary depending on the size of the problem at hand (the number of flat source regions and the level of track discretization).

 ------------
 New Features